-However, you too, are responsible for taking steps to protect your privacy.
-Do not post or disclose your participation on any public forum including websites, Facebook, newspapers, radio and television.
-Protect your role in the study the same way that you protect other personal and private information.
+However, you, too, are responsible for taking steps to protect your privacy and for keeping confidential your role in this study.
+Do not post this information on public websites or tell people about your participation.
+Treat this information the same way that you protect other personal, sensitive information such as your bank account numbers or computer passwords.
 If you do not keep confidential your role in the study, there is a risk that some of the data collected during the study, including your personally identifying information, may be used against you in a court case or other legal proceeding.